 It is interesting that Benbros called this model a Tractor whereas today it would probably be termed a truck.
 The real vehicle was an off-road, four-wheel drive heavy duty machine and Benbros emphaised this by including a dowel which, by scale, was a very large load.

 The tractor was a simple two-part casting comprising the body, painted red or green, and the black base section which included mudguards, axle holders, and a rear hook.
 Attached by an unpainted towbar, the trailer was a simple 'girder-style' design with six wheels and four upright timber supports.
 The front wheels and towbar were on a separate casting rivetted onto the trailer so that they could turn.
-'Benbros Made in England' was cast along the underside and the load was a length of dowel.
+'Benbros Made in England' was cast along the underside of the trailer.
 When hooked up, the model measured about 110mm.

-The final casting was similar to type 2 but the id. was no longer cast underneath.
+The third tractor casting was similar to type 2 but the id. was no longer included underneath.
 This version only appeared in green.

-The first issue of the Foden Timber Tractor had a type 1 bright red body and black base, a yellow trailer, unpainted metal wheels on round-head & crimped axles, a dowel log, and came in a numbered TV Series box (TV3).
+The first issue of the model had a type 1 bright red tractor body (some with silver trim on the grille) with a black base and a yellow trailer with a dowel 'log'.
+Both tractor and trailer had unpainted metal wheels on round-head & crimped axles.
+The box was a numbered TV Series box (TV3).

 After this, all Timber Tractors were sold in Mighty Midget boxes including the first green version.
-This had a type 2 body but kept the type 1 base and towed a red type 2 trailer.
-Like the first issue, unpainted metal wheels on flat-head axles were used.
+This had a type 2 tractor body towing a red type 2 trailer with strengtheners.
+Like the first issue, unpainted metal wheels on round-head axles were used.

-Next, the type 2 body appeared in red with a strengthened base (type 2), a dark-yellow trailer (type 2) and unpainted metal wheels on nail-head and crimped axles.
+Next, the type 2 tractor body appeared in red or orange-red with a darker yellow trailer (type 2) and unpainted metal wheels on nail-head and crimped axles.

 With such variety, the Foden Timber Tractor is interesting to collect.
 It is not uncommon but TV boxes are scarce.